ECE3400-Team14/Team-14-Website/docs/Labs/Lab2.md

 ![image](https://user-images.githubusercontent.com/42748229/46560456-d43fe280-c8c1-11e8-92ec-740b3bd49977.png)

 Since we only have two signals going into the mux, we decided to ground S1 and S2, and only control S0 so that we select from A1 and A0.
+Pin 6, which is enable, also needs to be grounded, since it's active-low.

 [integrated system circuit diagram?]